 There is absolutely no backdoor in Tor.

-We know some smart lawyers who say that it's unlikely that anybody will try to make us add one in our jurisdiction (U.S.).
+We know some smart lawyers who say that it is unlikely that anybody will try to make us add one in our jurisdiction (United States).

 If they do ask us, we will fight them, and (the lawyers say) probably win.

 We will never put a backdoor in Tor.

 We think that putting a backdoor in Tor would be tremendously irresponsible to our users, and a bad precedent for security software in general.

 If we ever put a deliberate backdoor in our security software, it would ruin our professional reputation.

 Nobody would trust our software ever again - for excellent reasons!